 The Eco Shed

-One entrant’s shed was made from leftover timber and board from previous DIY projects, which meant that raw materials, energy, and precious cash was saved.
+One entrant’s shed was created with leftover timber and board from previous DIY projects.
+Meaning that raw materials, energy and precious cash were saved.

 The Recycle Shack

-This shed is made from 95% recycled materials, mostly wood from pallets.
-The other materials were taken from skips, like tin for the roof and wall, and the 2 windows.
-Bottle tops are used for decoration on the walls, and these were donated by local pubs.
-There are also old car number plates and tin signs adorning the walls, and an old apple crate is a makeshift shelf.
-The furniture in the shed is made from pallet wood, and there’s some that a bistro was going to throw away.
-The flooring is made from reclaimed scaffold board.
+We hate waste so here is some recycling inspiration for your garden!
+Made from 95% recycled materials, mostly wood from pallets.
+Other materials taken from skips, like tin for the roof, wall and the 2 windows.
+Wall decorations made from bottle tops and were donated by local pubs.
+There are also old car number plates and tin signs adorning the walls.
+An old apple crate is a makeshift shelf.
+The shed furniture is pallet wood and there’s some that a bistro was going to throw away.
+The flooring is from reclaimed scaffold boards.
 The shack is powered by solar power, which powers LED lighting.
 The shed owner made everything himself as he is a carpenter by trade.

 The Rat and Badger pub

-One entrant has created what they call ‘the UK’s best garden pub’ in their shed, and it comes complete with a dart board, fruit machine, a fully-stocked bar, and a plush Wilton carpet.
+What better garden inspiration than a pub?
+One entrant has created what they call ‘the UK’s best garden pub’ in their shed.
+It comes complete with a dartboard, fruit machine, a fully-stocked bar, and a plush Wilton carpet.
 There is also decking outside and landscaped grounds.

-One person used their ingenuity to convert an old London Black Cab into a work and social space!
-They might have had to smash through their garage wall to drive it through into the garden, but the end result was definitely worth it, and it makes a great focal point for their outside space.
+One person used their ingenuity to convert an old London Black Cab into work and social space!
+They might have had to smash through their garage wall to drive it through into the garden, but the end result was definitely worth it.
+It makes a great focal point for their outside space.
+Some great garden inspiration!

 The Woodland Stargazer

 The owner calls this shed an escape from the modern world.
 It comes complete with recycled stag antler chairs and a log burning stove.
-The owner lives in the Highlands, where there is very little light pollution, so at night, you can gaze up at the stars.
-The shed is insulated with sheep’s wool and only sustainable logs are burned for fuel.
-Only sustainable materials were used in its construction, and a light powered by solar power lights up the pathway to the shed after dark.
-There are wildlife habitats and bird boxes, and the shed was designed and built off site, then lifted on to where it sits, so that plants wouldn’t get damaged.
+The owner lives in the Highlands, where there is very little light pollution.
+At night, you can gaze up at the stars.
+Insulated with sheep’s wool and sustainable logs burnt for warmth.
+Using sustainable materials in its construction.
+Light powered by solar power lights up the pathway to the shed after dark.
+There are wildlife habitats and bird boxes.
+Designed and built off-site, then lifted on to where it sits, so that plants wouldn’t get damaged.

-This shed looks like your run of the mill shed from the outside, but inside, there’s a compost toilet!
-It has a living roof, made from flora and fauna, it’s disabled user friendly, there are net curtains, a carpet made from Astroturf and hanging baskets.
+How is this for a flush of garden inspiration.
+This shed looks like your run of the mill shed from the outside.
+However, inside there’s a compost toilet!
+It has a living roof, made from flora and fauna.
+Disabled user friendly, there are net curtains, an Astroturf carpet and hanging baskets.
 Bet you never thought you could visit the toilet in such style!